Turkish President Erdogan heads to a runoff election that will decide who leads a key NATO country

 Right-wing candidate Ogan has not said whom he would endorse if the elections go to a second round.

-The election results showed that the alliance led by Erdogan’s ruling Justice and Development Party looked like it would keep its majority in the 600-seat parliament, although the assembly has lost much of its power after a referendum that gave the presidency additional legislative powers narrowly passed in 2017.

-Erdogan’s AKP and its allies secured 322 seats in the National Assembly, while the opposition won 213 and the 65 remaining went to a pro-Kurdish and leftist alliance, according to preliminary results.
+Erdogan’s party and its allies secured 322 seats in the National Assembly, while the opposition won 213 and the 65 remaining went to a pro-Kurdish and leftist alliance, according to preliminary results.

 Results reported by the state-run Anadolu Agency showed Erdogan's party dominating in the earthquake-hit region, winning 10 out of 11 provinces in an area that has traditionally supported the president.
 That was despite criticism of a slow response by his government to the 7.8-magnitude earthquake that killed more than 50,000 people.